Daydream, Google’s high-quality virtual reality platform for Android, is here — and so is the search giant’s headset, Daydream View.

-The platform is Google’s strongest attempt yet at muscling into a market that competitors like Facebook’s Oculus, HTC, and others have already begun to corner.
+The platform is Google’s strongest attempt yet at muscling into a market that competitors like Facebook’s Oculus, HTC’s Vive, and others have already begun to corner.
 And more broadly speaking, it’s a show of confidence in a burgeoning medium that some say has the potential to upend entire industries.

 Wondering what’s up with Daydream?
 Not to worry.
 We’ve rounded up all the pertinent details and fresh-off-the-press news for your perusal.
-Bookmark our handy guide to Google’s VR and never worry again about which phones support it, which apps are debuting on it, and which headsets support it.
+Bookmark our handy guide to Google’s VR and never wonder again about which phones and headsets support it, or which apps are debuting on it.

 The whole Daydream setup is similar to Samsung’s Gear VR system, only Google’s Daydream View headset is not locked to specific phones from a specific manufacturer.
 Users simply open the front flap and insert their compatible Android phone.
 That makes the headset extremely inexpensive when compared to the PC-based Oculus Rift and HTC Vive, as the smartphone provides all of the hardware necessary for an engulfing VR experience.

-According to Bavor, the company looked at current headsets on the market and decided there was a problem: they do not offer a really comfortable fit.
-That led to the current design of Daydream View, as it is the byproduct of a collaboration between Google and several clothing manufacturers.
+The design of the Daydream View is built around one thing — comfort.
+And, it’s the byproduct of a collaboration between Google and a number of clothing manufacturers.
 The end result is a product featuring soft fabrics and a 30 percent lower weight than competing products on the market.
 This should be great on the phone as well, preventing possible scratches on the screen.

-Bavor pointed out that thanks to this design, customers can wear the headset over their glasses.
+On top of that, customers can also wear the headset over their glasses.
 There are also no wires getting in the way, as the headset connects to the compatible Android phone wirelessly.
 Three color variations are available: Slate, Snow, and Crimson.

 More: Google Home review